ala8/bootqt/readme.md

 # bootqt
 #### This is a pack of predesigned Qt components and their designs are close to Bootstrap's.
-Bootqt has shortcuts for designed components such as buttons, input fields annd navbars.
+Bootqt has shortcuts for designed components such as buttons, input fields, navbars and forms.
 Bootqt was created to be a personal project for personal use but I decided to publish it into github for my portfolio and to work on it regularly.
 To wrap up, this isn't professional code nor is it the most efficient.

 <br />